 Dreams can be scary, mystifying, and sometimes unnatural feeling experiences, but there's plenty about them that are perfectly ordinary.
 Here's a compilation of some things we know about dreams.

-The human brain is visibly split into a left and right side.
-This structure has inspired one of the most pervasive ideas about the brain: that the left side controls logic and the right side controls creativity.
-And yet, this is a myth, unsupported by scientific evidence.
-So how did this idea come about, and what does it get wrong?
+The human brain is visibly split into a left and right side and there is a myth that the left side controls logic and the right side controls creativity.
+How did this idea come about, and what does it get wrong?

 The Queensland Brain Institute has a collection of short articles about memory, the types of memory, how memories form, how they are stored, and how they are affected by age.